Extras Cover

 Single Male Single Female Couple Family Family (Single Parent)

 Hospital insurance will help pay for the treatment you receive in a hospital due to an illness or injury.
-Extras cover, on the other hand, will help fund the cost of ancillary services that aren’t covered by Medicare like dental, physio, and optical.

 A young, healthy individual may benefit more from a basic hospital cover and a medium extras policy to help them maintain their lifestyle and good health.
-However, avoiding Lifetime Health Cover Loading before you turn 31 is the main reason why people take out hospital cover
+However, avoiding Lifetime Health Cover Loading before you turn 31 is the main reason why people take out hospital cover.

 Remember, you may not have to choose one over the other.
 Hospital and extras cover can easily be combined under the one policy or taken out as individual cover depending on your personal situation.
-It’s important to remember, if you do take out extras only insurance and don’t have hospital cover you won’t be exempt from the Australian Government’s Medicare Levy Surcharge or Lifetime Health Cover Loading.

-One of the main advantages of combining your hospital and extras policy with the one fund is convenience.
+One of the main advantages of combining your hospital and extras policy with one fund is convenience.
 You’ll only have one premium to pay and one fund to contact when you need assistance.
 On top of that, you may be able to take advantage of the Australian Government rebate on private health insurance.

 How your extras claims are paid with private health insurance